hank-kuo-cs/EVA-Space-Center/README.md

 <img src="https://github.com/hank-kuo-cs/EVA-Space-Center/blob/master/src/Equalization.png" height="80%" width="80%">

 ## Network Architecture
-- The network model is VGG19 + Global Average Pooling Layer + Fully Connected Network, you can see graph of architecture below.
+- The network model is ResNet18 + Fully Connected Network, you can see graph of architecture below.
 - Of course, you can choose your own model, but be aware that input image is of one channel, your model should handle that problem.
 <img src="https://github.com/hank-kuo-cs/EVA-Space-Center/blob/charles/src/VGG19.png" height="80%" width="80%">